xbmc/kodi-tv/src/content/article/kodi-21-0-omega-beta-3/index.md

 **Android users**

 Many users may still be on the Kodi testing track for their Android devices.
 It's far easier to leave the testing track from a 'phone-based device, but be aware that if your device is on the testing track, we will be continuing to deploy Beta 3 releases over the next week or so.
 If you wish to opt out of the testing group, one way you can is by visiting the following link [Google Play - Kodi testing track](https://play.google.com/apps/testing/org.xbmc.kodi).
 From here, you can opt out for your Google Play account.
-This is the best (and possibly only) way to opt out on many Android TV devices (e.g. Nvidia Shields).
+This is the best (and possibly only) way to opt out on many Android TV devices (e.g. Nvidia Shield).

 With that said, for those adventurous types who would like to help us with testing, you can use the same link to opt in for a Google Play account.